ccxt/ccxt/README.md

 import ccxt.async_support as ccxt # link against the asynchronous version of ccxt
 ```

+#### orjson support

+CCXT also supports `orjson` for parsing JSON since it is much faster than the builtin library.
+This is especially important when using websockets because some exchanges return big messages that need to be parsed and dispatched as quickly as possible.

+However, `orjson` is not enabled by default because it is not supported by every python interpreter.
+If you want to opt-in, you just need to install it (`pip install orjson`) on your local environment.
+CCXT will detect the installion and pick it up automatically.

 ### PHP

 [ccxt in PHP with **Packagist/Composer**](https://packagist.org/packages/ccxt/ccxt) (PHP 7.0+)